-For the most part, civil and mechanical engineers deal with fluid flow that conforms to the rules professed by Bernoulli regarding steady flow of a continuous stream of fluid.
-The fluid normally is either all vapor or all liquid.
+For the most part, civil and mechanical engineers deal with the fluid flow that conforms to the rules professed by Bernoulli regarding the steady flow of a continuous stream of fluid.
+The fluid is typically either all vapor or all liquid.
 An engineer with cryogenic experience evaluates fluid flow in a cryogenic piping system very differently.

-Liquid fluids such as oil or water passing through a pipe or channel normally remain liquid throughout their entire journey.
-With normal liquids the pressure and temperature do not vary enough to change the fluid state.
-The cryogenic engineer, on the other hand, must constantly deal with a fluid stream that is both vapor and liquid with constantly changing proportions of each.
-They must deal with a fluid that is saturated and is therefore constantly on the verge of boiling.
-A slight change in pressure or heat influx will cause the liquid to boil until it reaches its new saturated condition within the slightly different environment.
-For example, liquid nitrogen stored within a bulk tank at 45 psig will boil until its saturated pressure reaches 45 psig.
+Liquid fluids such as oil or water passing through a pipe or channel usually remain liquid throughout their journey.
+The pressure and temperature do not vary enough with normal liquids to change the fluid state.
+On the other hand, the cryogenic engineer must constantly deal with a fluid stream that is both vapor and liquid, with constantly changing proportions of each.
+They must deal with a fluid that is saturated and constantly on the verge of boiling.
+A slight change in pressure or heat influx will cause the liquid to boil until it reaches its new saturated condition within a slightly different environment.
+For example, liquid nitrogen stored within a bulk tank at 45 psig will boil until its saturation reaches 45 psig.
 It then becomes stable within the tank.
 As it enters a piping system where frictional losses reduce the pressure (pressure drop) as it travels along, it becomes unstable and boils again.

 A typical problem for a cryogenic engineer is the sizing of a piping system for a needed flow rate of a cryogen.
-The cryogenic engineer must take into account the two-phase condition of the fluid in the piping system because two-phase flow dramatically affects mass flow rate.
-Any point of flow restriction such as a fitting, orifice, elevation change, or rough bore pipe will cause pressure drop.
-Any heat influx into the cryogen through the pipe will also cause two-phase flow since the higher temperature cryogen will boil at a constant pressure condition.
+The cryogenic engineer must consider the two-phase condition of the fluid in the piping system because two-phase flow dramatically affects the mass flow rate.
+Any point of flow restriction, such as a fitting, orifice, elevation change, or rough bore pipe, will cause a pressure drop.
+Any heat influx into the cryogen through the pipe will also cause a two-phase flow since the higher-temperature cryogen will boil at a constant pressure.
 Two-phase flow is unavoidable in a cryogenic piping system.
-It can an only be minimized.
+It can only be minimized.

 Two-phase fluid substantially reduces cryogenic system flow.
-Flow reduction can be estimated mathematically once total system pressure drop and heat leakage is known.
+Flow reduction can be estimated mathematically once the total system pressure drop and heat leakage are known.
 A two-phase flow condition has a lower density than a pure liquid, resulting in a lower delivered mass flow rate.

 There are three kinds of two-phase flow:

-- A rather homogeneous mixture of vapor bubbles and liquid.
+- A relatively homogeneous mixture of vapor bubbles and liquid.
 This condition can exist without a dramatic reduction in mass flow, although some equipment may not respond favorably to a vapor/liquid mixture.

 - “Slug” flow, consisting of alternating sections of pure vapor and pure liquid.
-This condition results not only in a major mass flow rate reduction; it also can damage piping and equipment due to dynamic loading and vibration.
+This condition results in a significant mass flow rate reduction and can damage piping and equipment due to dynamic loading and vibration.

-- Annular flow where the liquid moves along an annular region adjacent the pipe wall and the vapor flows through the center of the pipe.
-The vapor moves at much higher velocity through the center of the pipe, while the liquid moves at a slower velocity along the walls.
-This condition results in very low mass flow rate, rendering a piping system virtually ineffective.
+- Annular flow is where the liquid moves along an annular region adjacent to the pipe wall, and the vapor flows through the center of the pipe.
+The vapor moves at a much higher velocity through the center of the pipe, while the liquid moves at a slower velocity along the walls.
+This condition results in a very low mass flow rate, rendering a piping system virtually ineffective.